DataDog/documentation/content/en/tracing/guide/tutorial-enable-go-aws-ecs-fargate-v2.md

   text: Tracing library open source code repository
 ---

-<div class="alert alert-info">This documentation is for the Go Tracer v1.x.
-If you are looking for v2.x preview documentation, see the <a href="/tracing/guide/tutorial-enable-go-aws-ecs-fargate-v2">Tutorial - Enabling Tracing for a Go Application on Amazon ECS with Fargate</a> documentation.</div>
+<div class="alert alert-info">[PREVIEW] This documentation is for v2.x preview of the Go Tracer.
+If you are looking for v1.x documentation, see the <a href="/tracing/guide/tutorial-enable-go-aws-ecs-fargate">Tutorial - Enabling Tracing for a Go Application on Amazon ECS with Fargate</a> documentation.</div>

 ## Overview